 Get a map of the areas you travel, leading from home to work.
 A real map, like a Thomas Guide, that way you can guide yourself from here to there, and even see trails you.
 Google would never put you on but could save your skin.
 There are a good many mapped roads that you can travel to get around trouble spots, but first, you must have a paper map to route yourself.
 Your cell phone may not have a connection, or what if you cannot charge it?

 Some Household Supplies

 This list is pretty much a no-brainer; however, most people don't think about some of these items.
 In your camping supplies, or otherwise set aside, there are items you will need.
 You ought to have a can opener, paper towels, toilet paper, toothbrush and toothpaste, clothing, jackets.
 Should you have cans of food, how will you open them?
 What about plates, plastic cutlery?
-A well stocked earthquake emergency kit out to have all you need.
+A well-stocked earthquake emergency kit is out to have all you need.
 Write it all out and confirm that you will have everything you need!

 Paper and pens/pencils, reading materials

 Right, so, have you ever watched the walking dead?
 Books and such are valued pretty highly.
 In any catastrophe, such as a major earthquake (or even a zombie apocalypse) there will be, inevitably, downtime.